marolAI/seams-workshop.github.io/02_session.md

     for the future.  (https://dzone.com/articles/what-are-databases-used-for)
 * Databases are critical to delivering the immediate, personalized, data-driven applications and real-time analytics.

-# Balance between plain text and human readable string data
-* all data can be parsed by a suitably equipped and programmed computer or machine; reasons for choosing binary formats over text formats
-  usually center on issues of storage space, as a binary representation usually takes up fewer bytes of storage, and efficiency of access (input and output) without parsing or conversion.
 # Schemas and validators
 # Trade offs between text files and csv files.